gariev/xref/README.md

     so it's a good idea to have a tool that will do.
     See section "ERROR MESSAGES REPORTED BY LINT" below.

-* xref-doc

-    A tool to create cross-reference documentation about your project (which classes/methods/properties are defined and where they are used)

 * xref-ci

     Continuous Integration tool to monitor your project repository and send e-mail